Chris24george/general-notes/Blog/On Language Learning.md

 $$
 There are a lot of factors that go in to determining how much time you spend learning a language, but the biggest factor ***by far*** is how much you enjoy doing it.

 In the beginning stages, enjoyment can come from more mundane activities, like vocabulary flashcards or gamified apps, since most of what you are encountering is new and it feels exciting to embark on the journey.
-You can easily create a habit for yourself
+You can easily create a habit for yourself of spending 10-20 minutes per day devoted to the language, and things feel easy and great.

+Then you hit a wall around 4 months in.
+You don't know what to do.
+The things you are doing are too easy and starting to get boring.
+Harder content is way too difficult.
+You see no way how to get from A to B. You quit.
+Again.

+I will spend quite a bit of time explaining how to specifically overcome this, but it really does boil down to finding ways to make consuming authentic material fun and novel.

 ### Place Yourself

-Now that we have established what *quality time* and *total time spent* mean, we can move on to some more
+Now that we have established the importance of *quality time* and *total time spent*, we can move on to some more practical advice.

+Where do you fall?

+**Super beginner**: no experience, target language is very different than your native language.
+Examples include English speaker wanting to learn Japanese or Arabic.
+Mongolian speaker wanting to learn Igbo.
+You get the idea...

+**Beginner**: